pkarsy/AutomaticSchoolBellTimer/README.md

 end
 ```

-Now you have the "timetable.be" script.
+Now you have the "timetable.be" script installed.

 Without leaving the Berry Console type